davpin/cf-SpringBootTrader/docs/lab_scale.md

 How do the logs show which instance of the application is actually servicing the request?

 How far can you scale the quote service? what is the limitation?

+# Summary

+What happens in the registry server when you scale up?

+Move on to the [next lab](lab_bluegreen.md)